Tap-Payments/goSell-JSLib-Documentation/README.md

 ## Brief Description

-goSell Payment Gateway accepts online payments and now you can integrate with it in a different way based on your app's specifications.
+goSell Payment Gateway accepts online payments.
+You can integrate with it in a different way based on your app's specifications.

 The new version of goSell Payment Gateway provides: